-Firewall Rules for Cloud Architecture Mode
+Firewall Rules for Cloud Architecture Mode (WebSocket Tunnel)

-When the OVOC server is deployed in a public cloud and the Cloud Architecture feature is enabled (see Configure Cloud Architecture (HTTPS Tunnel Overlay) on page 47), all proprietary connections between SBC devices and the OVOC server are bundled into an HTTP/S tunnel overlay network over ports 80/443, therefore these ports must be open on the Enterprise firewall.
+When the OVOC server is deployed in a public cloud and the Cloud Architecture feature is enabled (see Configure Cloud Architecture (WebSocket Tunnel) on page 51), all proprietary connections between SBC devices and the OVOC server are bundled into an HTTP/S tunnel overlay network over HTTPS port 443, therefore this port must be open on the Enterprise firewall.
 Configuring other Enterprise firewall rules for SBC and OVOC server connections is not necessary.